This topic describes the limits that apply when you use Container Service for Kubernetes (ACK) clusters.

 - Change the virtual private cloud (VPC).

-- Change a managed Kubernetes cluster to a dedicated Kubernetes cluster, or change a professional managed Kubernetes cluster to a standard managed Kubernetes cluster.
+- Change an ACK managed cluster to an ACK dedicated cluster, or change an ACK Pro cluster to an ACK standard cluster.

 - Change the network plug-in.